endrizzimarco/pipeline-challenge/README.md

 ### Dev branch

-Testing should be run for every push to the dev branch: `testing (unit, integration, quality)`.
+A testing job should be run for every push to a dev branch: `testing (unit, integration, quality)`.
 A matrix should be used to run the tests in parallel.

 ### Staging